MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 confirmed_cntpselday1.to_excel(locpath1+"covid_ana_day1.xlsx", sheet_name='Tabelle1')
 ```

+In a next step I'm creating plots on the (moving average) development of new Covid19 infections for each country and storing them into pdf files which have a name that allows to identify the country (based on the two letter code of the country) to which the pdf files belongs.
+In order to do this step repeatingly (i.e. for every country) I use/define a Python function which is then call several times (corresponding to the amount of countries).

 ```
 # (6) Plotting the moving average of new Covid19 infections for each country into a pdf